-Accomplishing the goals of this RFR will likely require the coordinated efforts of several service providers, third party investors and intermediaries.
+Accomplishing the goals of this RFR will likely require the coordinated efforts of several service providers, third party investors, and intermediaries.
 EOAF therefore reserves the right to bring multiple RFR Responders together for the negotiation of a single contract.
 Doing so will ensure that all necessary social innovation financing roles are filled.
 As such, an important part of the credibility of proposals will be an ability to demonstrate willingness and capability to collaborate effectively with other service entities.
-While intermediaries and providers are responding to separate RFRs, intermediary applications will be strengthened by letters of support from potential service provider partners.